 Sometime later God tested Abraham.
 He said to him, “Abraham!”
 “Here I am,” he replied.
 2 Then God said, “Take your son, your only son, whom you love—Isaac—and go to the region of Moriah.
 Sacrifice him there as a burnt offering on a mountain I will show you.”
 3 Early the next morning Abraham got up and loaded his donkey.
 He took with him two of his servants and his son Isaac.
 When he had cut enough wood for the burnt offering, he set out for the place God had told him about.
 4 On the third day Abraham looked up and saw the place in the distance.
 5 He said to his servants, “Stay here with the donkey while I and the boy go over there.
 We will worship and then we will come back to you.”

-We know that God, the perfect Father, sacrificed his one and only Son to die on the cross and pay for our sins.
-But before that very event, God tested a certain father in the old testament.
-Abraham, a loving father to his son Isaac was tested and commanded to sacrifice his only son for God.
+We know that God, the perfect Father, sacrificed his only Son to die on the cross and pay for our sins.
+But before that event, God tested a certain father in the Old Testament.
+Abraham, a loving father to his son Isaac, was tested and commanded to sacrifice his only son for God.

-Without any resistance or doubt, Abraham continued his faith in God and followed His command.
-In fact, Abraham’s faith was so big that he told his servant “Stay here, while I and the boy will go to the mountain and worship but WE will come back to you.”
-He told his servant by faith that he and Isaac will come back.
-Aside from this, he also told the supposed burnt-offering, his son Isaac, that God will provide for the burnt-offering.
+Abraham continued his faith in God and followed His command without any resistance or doubt.
+Abraham’s faith was so big that he told his servant, “Stay here, while I and the boy will go to the mountain and worship but WE will come back to you.”
+He told his servant by faith that he and Isaac would come back.
+Aside from this, he also told the supposed burnt offering, his son Isaac, that God would provide for the burnt offering.

 Likewise, we should follow Abraham’s example that no matter what circumstances we are in, we should always follow what God’s command is